aengl/cocoon-demo/examples/simple-api/README.md

 Data flows from left to right, starting with unconnected nodes, and will be passed along to the connected ports.
 Nodes are connected via ports, which allows them to have multiple inputs and outputs.

 When clicking a node it will be processed, along with all connected nodes that are upstream.
-Try clicking the `MapValues` node to the right and you should see this:
+Try clicking the `MapValues` node to the right.

 ![](screenshot.png)